 For cabinets that are placed relatively near a stove, there is a tendency for slime or sticky covering to build up on the wood over time.
 If not cleaned properly, it begins moulding.
 Do not scrape the grease off as it can cause the wood to get damaged, instead make use of a toothbrush.
 Dip the bristles in a soapy solution and run it over the mouldy surface for the residue can loosen up.

 The final task is arranging all the contents back into place.
-First make sure you segregate all the empty containers, throw away any expired tins and unnecessary items.
-Before you arrange things onto the shelves, wipe all the tins, cans and containers properly.
+First, make sure you segregate all the empty containers and throw away any expired tins and unnecessary items.
+Before you arrange things onto the shelves, wipe all the tins, cans, and containers properly.

--Dust cabinets every two weeks to get rid of dust or cobwebs that might have gathered.
+1) Dust cabinets every two weeks to get rid of dust or cobwebs that might have been gathered.

-– Move appliances like toasters, mixers, coffee filters to a place away from cabinets.
+4) Move appliances like toasters, mixers, and coffee filters to a place away from cabinets.
 Any spillage that occurs won’t directly fall onto the cabinets, saving you time from additional cleaning.